harshit98/harshit98/README.md

 ## Quick Facts ⚡

-- Currently working on Ad-Platform services at my organization.
+- Currently learning and working on Ad-Platform services at my organization.

 - Exploring and learning about Distributed Systems and a little bit of Data Engineering as well.